tbrunsch/Hippodamus/README.md

 1. What kind a task is (task type) and
 1. How a certain task type should be handled.

-There are two predefined types of tasks defined in `dd.kms.hippodamus.coordinator.TaskType`: regular tasks (`TaskType.REGULAR`) and IO tasks (`TaskType.IO`).
+There are two predefined types of tasks defined in `dd.kms.hippodamus.api.coordinator.TaskType`: regular tasks (`TaskType.REGULAR`) and IO tasks (`TaskType.IO`).
 For extensibility, these are not values of an enum, but plain `int`s.
 Hence, you can introduce arbitrary non-negative `int`constants as additional custom task types.
 By default, a task is assumed to be a regular task.

 When configuring the coordinator (see Section [Configuring Coordinators](#configuring-coordinators)), you can specify which `ExecutorService` to use for which task type.
 When configuring a task, you can specify which type it is.
 Hence, you indirectly specify which `ExecutorService` it will be submitted to.